hashicorp/terraform-provider-tfe/website/docs/r/oauth_client.html.markdown

 page_title: "Terraform Enterprise: Resource tfe_oauth_client"
 description: |-
   Manages an OAuth client, which represents the connection between an organization and a VCS provider.
-  -> Note: This resource does not currently support creation of Azure DevOps Services OAuth clients.
 ---

 # Resource: tfe_oauth_client

 Manages an OAuth client, which represents the connection between an organization and a VCS provider.

--> **Note:** This resource does not currently support creation of Azure DevOps Services OAuth clients.

 ## Example Usage